Godcrying123/Beego_Webconsole/README.md

 ### How To Deploy ###
 * this is a golang coded application, so this is very easy to deploy this application in your environment without any dependencies installed.
-1. download the tar file using below command:
+1. download the tar file

-> `go get github.com/Godcrying123/Beego_Webconsole.git`

 2. untar this tar package by command: